E-Wallets have become a part of our day-to-day life.

-Nowadays, many of us prefer keeping balance in our e-wallets rather than keeping cash in our physical wallets because of the user-friendly platform offered by e-wallets and the fact that it solves our problem by keeping the exact change needed each and every time we purchase something.
+Nowadays, many of us prefer keeping balance in our e-wallets rather than keeping cash in our physical wallets because of the user-friendly platform offered by e-wallets and the fact that it solves our problems by keeping the exact change needed every time we purchase something.

 This wallet is a type of electronic card which is used for online transactions done by the user through a computer or a smartphone.

-An e-wallet is linked with the individual’s bank account to make payments.
+An e-wallet is linked to the individual’s bank account to make payments.

 The main goal of an e-Wallet is to make easy and hassle-free monetary transactions.
-E-Wallets help in making faster and secured payments, as well as online money transfer.
+E-Wallets help in making faster and more secure payments, as well as online money transfers.

 We just have to register ourselves and complete the KYC (Know Your Customer) in order to start using the services offered by the e-wallet.

-Closed wallets are wallets which are delivered by a company to a consumer for purchasing goods and services completely from the company that is offering the wallet.
+Closed wallets are wallets that are delivered by a company to a consumer for purchasing goods and services completely from the company that is offering the wallet.

-These type of wallets cannot be used for purchasing goods and services from some other website and the amount is this wallet cannot be withdrawn or redeemed.
+These types of wallets cannot be used for purchasing goods and services from some other website, and the amount in this wallet cannot be withdrawn or redeemed.
 Example: Ola Money.

-These type of wallets have become popular and are used by many e-commerce sites.
-Shopping websites like Flipkart, Amazon provide their own e-wallet which can be used for buying from their website.
+These types of wallets have become popular and are used by many e-commerce sites.
+Shopping websites like Flipkart and Amazon provide their own e-wallet, which can be used for buying from their website.

-Travel booking websites like goibibo and MakeMyTrip also offer a similar type of wallet to its users and the balance in the wallet can be used for booking through their website or app.
+Travel booking websites like Goibibo and MakeMyTrip also offer a similar type of wallet to their users, and the balance in the wallet can be used for booking through their website or app.

-Through semi-closed wallet, we can shop & transfer virtual money to anyone in the same wallet network.
-Semi-closed wallet also allow us in transferring the wallet balance to our bank account.
+Through semi-closed wallets, we can shop & transfer virtual money to anyone in the same wallet network.
+Semi-closed wallets also allow us to transfer the wallet balance to our bank account.

 These wallets have recently become very popular in our country.
 The wallets are making online shopping very easy and facilitating secured payments.

-Paytm is a semi-closed wallet which has become very popular in our country.
+Paytm is a semi-closed wallet that has become very popular in our country.
 It has tied up with retailers across the country and is accepted as a mode of payment by most outlets.

 Recently, they have also come up with a facility for its users to invest in mutual funds using their platform.
-Another semi-closed wallet that is used in India is free charge, which offers a wide range of services through its app.
+Another semi-closed wallet that is used in India is free to charge and offers a wide range of services through its app.

 These wallets can also be used for taking out cash from ATMs or banks and for fund transfers.